mutagen-io/mutagen/examples/projects/docker/data-science/README.md

 Once the environment is running, you can access the Jupyter notebook server at [http://localhost:8888](http://localhost:8888).
-The password for the notebook is `mutagen`.
-For more information on changing the password, please see the [Jupyter documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#notebook-options), as well as the `jupyter` container definition in the `containers` directory.
+The password for the notebook server is `mutagen`.
+For information on changing the password, please see the [Jupyter documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#notebook-options), as well as the `jupyter` container definition in the `containers` directory.